hamodikk/automl-cv-api/README.md

 ## Introduction

 This project delivers a lightweight, production-ready AutoML application for image classification tasks.
-It enables users to train, tune and deploy convolutional netural networks (CNNs) with minimal manual intervention.
+It enables users to train, tune and deploy convolutional neural networks (CNNs) with minimal manual intervention.
 It is built on PyTorch (model training and evaluation), Optuna (hyperparameter tuning), and FastAPI (microservice).
 The program automates model selection and presents a scalable inference API on Google Cloud Run.
 Although originally created as a Capstone project, the application is a template for building reproducible and cost effective ML systems.

 ---